 My name is Malin and I’m an illustrator from Uppsala, Sweden.
 I mainly work with magazine illustrations (which I love!).
 I graduated from art school in 2011 and have been working mostly with paper since then.
 I used to be obsessed with drawing detailed ink drawings and then by a coincidence I did my first series of paper illustrations for a newspaper in Sweden.
-After that my medium changed from drawing to paper kind of “over night”.
+After that my medium changed from drawing to paper kind of “overnight”.

 2. Tell us about your aesthetic.

 My style is colorful and detailed with rounded shapes.
-I like to tell a lot of the story in the small details surrounding one or a couple of characters.
+I like to tell a lot about the story in the small details surrounding one or a couple of characters.
 I often think of my illustrations as still images from a movie.

 3. What is your favourite medium and why?

 My favorite medium is paper+photography!
 I like the different parts of the process; cutting small details with scissors, carving out faces and drawing expressions on them.
 After the paper model is finished I like photographing details with a macro lens and a shallow depth of field.

 4. What is your artistic process like?

 I have a book of ideas that I carry around and scribble things in.
 When I feel uninspired, I pick one and make an illustration out of it.
 When I do assignments I usually read the text a couple of times, then image google for inspiration.
 After that I do a cardboard 3D-sketch, then I build the final illustration and photograph it.
 It’s a pretty long process but I like that the work is so varied, it hardly ever gets boring.